What to Know About Instrument Rating Requirements

 Although 35 hours is the minimum for Part 141 Instrument Rating, it’s important to note that the nationwide average for students to obtain their IR is 50 hours, reflecting the cost range above.

-J.A.
-Flight Training: Undergo Your Instrument Rating Training with Us
+Undergo Instrument Rating Training with Us

 J.A.
 Flight helps pilots complete their schooling and obtain all their ratings so that they can continue to move forward in their professional aviation careers.
 Our facilities are maintained by our FAA Certified repair station and Cessna Service Center, so you’ll feel confident in our fleet to complete all of your rating training.